Souls at Zero

 Souls at Zero is the third studio album by the American post-metal band Neurosis.
 It was released in 1992 by the Alternative Tentacles record label.
 Their first album with Simon Mcllroy, Souls at Zero marked a shift in the band's style, moving away from the fast-paced hardcore punk influences of their early work towards slower tempos and greater experimentation.
-With this change, Souls at Zero was one of the first post-metal albums, if not the first.
+With this change, Souls at Zero was one of the first post-metal albums.

 While initially met with a mixed and confused reaction, the album has since been praised as a pioneering work in Neurosis' discography.
 On February 14, 2012, a fully remastered version was released on vinyl by Relapse Records.

 Background and recording

 Neurosis’s first album, Pain of Mind, was heavily influenced by crust punk.

 However, the band began to shift away from this on the second album, The Word as Law, which was rooted in post-hardcore.
 The musicians were dissatisfied with the album and were interested in new methods to expand their sound, employing samples and instruments that were unorthodox for hardcore and metal at the time.
 Reinforcing this, the band hired Simon McIlroy and began to draw from influences outside of punk, such as Joy Division Scott Kelly has described the writing process for the album as a first step towards a lasting, individual sound.

 Despite the tendency to experiment, the pieces were not created exclusively in jam sessions.
 Many of the elements of the pieces that were later put together were composed beforehand by the individual musicians and brought together in rehearsals.
 According to Kelly, the band has stuck with this method since then.

 The band booked the Starlight Sound Studios in Richmond, California for the album, and produced the album with Bill Thompson.
 Scott Kelly has said of this period, "We stepped into the studio with the intention of doing whatever the hell we wanted.
 We had material and weren’t sure it would be an album.
 I remember stepping outside on the street at 7 a.m. and standing there with Steve (Von Till) and Jason (Roeder) and saying: 'Fuck, this is an album.
 This is a statement.'"

 However, they struggled with mixing the album, and eventually asked Alternative Tentacles owner Jello Biafra, who was experienced in using studio equipment, to join them as an additional sound engineer.
 Biafra was responsible for the final mix.